how-toFebruary 20, 2025by Carmanji· 7 min read

 The used parts market for kei trucks is growing as more of these vehicles enter the US.
 There are a few ways to tap into it.

-Japanese auction houses are an option for harder-to-find assemblies.
+Japanese auction houses are an option for harder to find assemblies.
 Sites like Goo-net Exchange list parts vehicles in Japanese used car auctions, and some consolidators will pull parts and ship them internationally.
-This makes sense for big-ticket items like transmissions, transfer cases, or complete engine assemblies where the cost justifies the shipping.
+This makes sense for big ticket items like transmissions, transfer cases, or complete engine assemblies where the cost justifies the shipping.

 Ordering from Japan: What to Know